FlorianLemarchand/FlorianLemarchand.github.io/index.md

 <div style="text-align: justify">

-Nicolas Beuve PhD student in the Vaader team is now in charge of the animation and rehosted the website [here](https://beuve.github.io/vaader-air/).
+Nicolas Beuve PhD student in the Vaader team is now in charge of the animation and keeps a [website updated here](https://beuve.github.io/vaader-air/).
 Do not hesitate to contact him if you wish to participate.

  </div>